 Online grocery players usually tie-up with local grocery stores to serve consumers as soon as possible; this is called a hyper-local delivery strategy.
 They often have a reliable fleet network to deliver products as quickly as possible.

-After getting the mangoes from their vendors, it is stored in warehouses (warehouses cater to cities within km range of 250–300) where packing of items is done.
-Refrigerated vehicles are placed in different regions from where the order is delivered to customers or dark storage is used where mangoes are stored before dispatching to the customers.
+After getting the fresh mangoes from their vendors, it is stored in warehouses (warehouses cater to cities within km range of 250–300) where packing of items is done.
+Refrigerated vehicles are placed in different regions from where the order is delivered to customers or dark storage is used where fresh mangoes are stored before dispatching to the customers.
 Dark storage facilities get a direct feed from warehouses.

 The diagram below explains the process better: